emboiko/winDozer/readme.md

 **Todo**:
-- Parse syntax without [doing so much of this](https://www.youtube.com/watch?v=poz6W0znOfk) and implement [something more robust](https://en.wikipedia.org/wiki/Interpreter_pattern)
+- Parse syntax without [doing so much of this](https://www.youtube.com/watch?v=poz6W0znOfk) and implement [something more robust](https://en.wikipedia.org/wiki/Interpreter_pattern).
+- Query `ImmersiveShell` for instance of `IVirtualDesktopManagerInternal` and implement those undocumented methods in winDozer.
+These features are subject to break between Windows builds and will probably warrant an `experimental` command line flag.
+It would be nice to be able to (C)hange [view to] (D)esktop {desktopID}, among other possibilities.
+- (A)djust window rect size, (A)djust window rect position
+- Set a non-default `BUFFSIZE` at runtime.
+- Submitting with `<RCtrl>` should be configurable.